perryOnCrack/perryoncrack.github.io/apps/rez.md

 - Huge rewrite/refactor of the widget space
     - It's rotten spaghetti in there.
-    - Made an attempt, didn't come out well enough.
+    - Made an attempt, didn't come out well enough, might try it later.
 - More Customizations / UI styles
     - Home screen vertical placement adjustment
     - Z Launcher style scribble stroke
     - Compact app item style
 - More notification style in app info menu
-- App translation
+- Translation
-- App list scrollbar
+- App List scrollbar
-    - Waiting for the official Jetpack Compose implementation
+    - Waiting for the official Compose implementation.

 ### User Suggested Features & Improvements (might not be implemented)

-- Customizable font & font size
+- Customizable font size
 - App list grid view (it will break the current UI pattern, some stuff will have to change before it's possible to be implemented.)
 - Scrollable widget page
 - Extended alias management